chelswhite84/WiFi-Locationing/steps/PreProcessing.md

 > combi$SPACEID <-NULL
 ```

-The attribute FLOORPOSITION also needs to be converted into a factor since this is a classification problem.
+The attribute FLOORPOSITION also needs to be converted into a character since this is a classification problem.

 ```
-> combi$FLOORPOSITION<-as.factor(combi$FLOORPOSITION)
+> combi$FLOORPOSITION<-as.character(combi$FLOORPOSITION)
 ```

 The data is now ready to be broken out into the original, but altered train and test sets.